 💡This extension is ideal if you need some people to update records in your table, without giving them access to your base.

-- Can have up to 10 forms (could be in different tables/bases).
+- Can build multiple forms (could be in different tables/bases).

-- Can limit which fields can be edited.
+- The ability to limit which fields can be edited.

 - Fields are pre-populated with the existing data before editing.